StyNW7/Data_Structures/README.md

 🧑‍💻 Provides many example program of Data Structures using C / C++ Language

-🆓 Free to download, free to fork, you can do anything, and this repository is also unlicensed.
+🆓 Free to download, free to fork, you can do whatever you like, but giving credit to this repo would be greatly appreciated

 🏫 I made it for educational purpose, so that many people can learn DSA effectively.